HarryEMartland/katacoda-scenarios/deleting-k8s-pods/killSomePods.md

-Throuout this scenario we are going to be killing pods so let's get used to the commands we are going to be running.
+Throughout this scenario we are going to be killing pods so let's get used to the commands we are going to be running.

 Running the command `kubectl delete pod -lapp=load-app`{{execute T1}} will delete all the load-app pods.
 Once you have run this check out the `Pods` tab and watch the new pods come up with different names and ages.